Sremska Kamenica: Important institutions, buildings and tourist destinations

 In Upper Kamenica, a small forest houses the Sremska Kamenica Institute, which is the most important and well known institute for cardiology, oncology, and pneumonic diseases in Serbia.
 There is also a police academy in Upper Kamenica; which until 2006 was the only secondary police school in Serbia.

 In Lower Kamenica, there is a town square and the house of Jovan Jovanović Zmaj, now a museum dedicated to his memory.
 There are also Serbian Orthodox and Roman Catholic churches from the 18th century.
 Next to the Danube river is Kamenica Park with Castle of the Count Karačonji from the 17th century and SOS Dečije Selo (an orphanage).

-The seat of the Fruška Gora National Park is situated in Sremska Kamenica, and there is also a University of Educons, the largest private university in Vojvodina.
-Owner of this university is professor Aleksandar Andrejevic, and one of professors is professor Branislav Radnovic.
-Both of them live in Sremska Kamenica.
+The seat of the Fruška Gora National Park is situated in Sremska Kamenica, and there is also the University of Educons, the largest private university in Vojvodina.
+The owner of this university is professor Aleksandar Andrejević, and one of its professors is professor Branislav Radnović.
+Both of them reside in Sremska Kamenica.